-- 1. An elevated coastal public view plaza is strongly encouraged.
-This elevated plaza can provide exceptional public coastal view opportunities of Newport Harbor and Upper Newport Bay. - 2.
+- 1. An elevated coastal public view tower plaza that includes public access to a functioning public viewing platform at the top is strongly encouraged.
+This elevated platform plaza can provide exceptional public coastal view opportunities of Newport Harbor and Upper Newport Bay.
+In the evening business hours, it may be lit from within and may have exterior up-lighting. - 2.
 A pedestrian and automobile plaza should be incorporated into the design that seamlessly and safely blends pedestrian, bicycle and vehicular movement.
 This plaza may provide an opportunity for valet parking, provided a valet operation plan is reviewed and approved by the City.
-Bollards and potted plants should define the plaza edge in a park-like setting and should visually connect the east and west ends of the mixed-use project area as the center point of the project, while still allowing unhindered pedestrian movement to the retail areas and public bayfront promenade.

-- 3. Restaurants shall be designed to be accessible from the public bayfront promenade and should provide both indoor and outdoor dining areas with scenic coastal views of the bay. - 4.
+Bollards and potted plants should define the plaza edge in a park-like setting and should visually connect the east and west ends of the mixed-use project area as the center point of the project, while still allowing unhindered pedestrian movement to the retail areas and public bayfront promenade. - 3.
+Restaurants shall be designed to be accessible from the public bayfront promenade and should provide both indoor and outdoor dining areas with scenic coastal views of the bay and coastal public view tower. - 4.
 Vendor carts selling specialty items are encouraged in the outside plazas and along retail walkways to enhance the shopping or dining experience by activating the plaza areas.
 However, vendor carts shall not be permitted within the 12-foot-wide public bayfront promenade. - 5.
 Passive recreation opportunities and waterfront viewing shall be provided along the public bayfront promenade. - 6.
 A public launching area and parking for kayak and paddleboard users shall be incorporated into the development. - 7.
 New marina boat-slip tenant lockers shall be provided near the entry to the Bayside Village Marina. - 8.
 Public restrooms for visitors to the site shall be provided along the public bayfront promenade.